Who We Are

 OneJax is a nonprofit organization that seeks to promote diversity as the foundation for a strong community.
 We work to increase respect and improve relationships among people who represent the rich menagerie of religious, ethnic, racial and cultural groups that compose our community.

-OneJax is an interfaith organization dedicated to achieving civility, understanding and respect for all peoples.
+OneJax is an interfaith organization dedicated to achieving civility, understanding and respect for all people.